Exitialis/Mas/README.md

 [![License](https://poser.pugx.org/exitialis/mas/license)](https://packagist.org/packages/exitialis/mas)
 [![Monthly Downloads](https://poser.pugx.org/exitialis/mas/d/monthly)](https://packagist.org/packages/exitialis/mas)

-The package designed for your site with your minecraft client integration.
+The package designed for your site integration with your minecraft client.
 The package includes the following features:

 - Authenticate users from your site, which can work on engines, like WordPress or DLE.
 - Skins and cloaks system for users.